grafana/mimir/docs/sources/operators-guide/architecture/components/ingester.md

 Contrary to the sole replication, and given that the persistent disk data is not lost, in the event of the failure of multiple ingesters, each ingester recovers the in-memory series samples from WAL after a subsequent restart.
 Replication is still recommended in order to gracefully handle a single ingester failure.

+### Write-behind log

+The write-behind log (WBL) is very much like the WAL but it only writes incoming out-of-order samples to a persistent disk while the series are uploaded to long-term storage.

+The reason why there is a different log for this is that it is not possible to know if a sample is out-of-order until we try to append it.
+So we first need to attempt it, detect that it is out-of-order, append it anyway if out-of-order is enabled and then write it to the log.

+In the event of failure of the ingesters, the same characteristics as in the WAL would apply.

 ## Zone aware replication

 Zone aware replication ensures that the ingester replicas for a given time series are divided across different zones.